 Visiting Montepulciano

 Introduction

-Visiting Montepulciano – Montepulciano is a medieval hill town that sits on top of a high limestone ridge in the southern part of Tuscany.
-It is famous for its wine, Vino Nobile di Montepulciano, which is made from a local grape variety called Prugnolo Gentile.
+Montepulciano is a medieval hill town that sits on top of a high limestone ridge in the southern part of Tuscany.
+It is famous for its wine, Vino Nobile di Montepulciano, made from a local grape variety called Prugnolo Gentile.
 The town is also known for its beautiful Renaissance architecture, with many palaces and churches from the 14th and 15th centuries.
-The town’s main square, Piazza Grande, is a highlight, with the Palazzo Comunale, the Cathedral of Santa Maria Assunta and the iconic Torre del Pulcinella.
-In addition to its architectural and winemaking heritage, Montepulciano is also known for its picturesque views, charming streets, and traditional festivals, such as the Bravio delle Botti, a wine barrel rolling competition that takes place in August.
+The town’s main square, Piazza Grande, is highlighted by the Palazzo Comunale, the Cathedral of Santa Maria Assunta, and the iconic Torre del Pulcinella.
+In addition to its architectural and winemaking heritage, Montepulciano is known for its picturesque views, charming streets, and traditional festivals, such as the Bravio delle Botti, a wine barrel rolling competition in August.

+Visiting Montepulciano